 The prejudice of colour that developed in the French West Indies during colonization was both social and legal; in other words, some things were prohibited by regulation, such as the legs of Whites to the free of colour from 1726 onwards in Martinique, others were legally possible, but little practiced, such as mixed marriage – at least, this is true in Martinique and Guadeloupe, I return to this in the next paragraph…. –because the social pressure against this type of union was very strong.
 All this was valid for our 2 islands until 1833, when the legal prejudice of colour was removed.
 There is no need to discuss here that the end of legal prejudice is not necessarily accompanied by the end of social prejudice.

 The societal organization around the prejudice of colour is found in all the French colonies of the Greater Caribbean; with variations linked in particular to local regulations and the dates of adoption of the texts.
 The « Code Noir » of Martinique (the first legislative text on slavery in the colonies) dates from 1685, but the one applied in Louisiana is 1724.
 Between these texts, there are sometimes important differences; mixed marriage is one of them!
 It is possible in Martinique, but it is prohibited in Louisiana.
-The reason I insist on mixed marriage is because the film being screened takes place in Louisiana in the 1810s, where the story of a colored woman « placed » with a white man and their 3 daughters is followed.
+The reason I insist on mixed marriage is because the film being screened takes place in Louisiana in the 1810s, where the story of a woman of color « placed » with a white man and their 3 daughters is followed.

-Colored woman in New Orleans, Louisiana.
+Woman of colour in New Orleans, Louisiana.